Electronics project notes/Audio notes - Digital sound communication

 It looks the same as TOSLINK / S/PDIF, but speaks a different protocol, and somewhat faster.

-It carries audio channels that are always 24 bit (devices that are 16-bit will effectively just use the 16 highest bits).
+It carries audio channels that are always 24 bit (devices that are internally 16-bit will effectively just use the 16 highest bits).

 Its speed lets it carry